 Explorer Safaris is a division of Grosvenor Tours, a leader in private, tailor-made travel.
 We are proudly part of Cullinan Holdings, a member of The Travel Corporation, a global family of travel brands.
 Leveraging over 60 years of experience in luxury travel, we specialise in bespoke Africa safaris.

-And when you’ve had your fill of the wild, there are miles of white sandy beaches inviting you to go diving, snorkelling, windsurfing, or just to put your feet up, kick back and adjust your body clock to Kenya time.
+Kenya is a picture-perfect destination for bush-and-beach vacations.
+When you have had your fill of the wild, head straight to the country’s tropical Indian Ocean coastline, home to the pristine shores of popular island-style destinations such as Diani Beach.
+Here, the white sandy beaches invite you to go diving, snorkelling, windsurfing, or just to put your feet up, kick back and adjust your body clock to Kenya time.
+Kenya also combines easily with Tanzania, and Rwanda, allowing you to add gorilla trekking to your combo Kenya safari.

-Game viewing is at its best during the dry seasons (May to September, and January through February).
-The safari high season runs from July through November, when the annual wildebeest migration is in full swing.
-If you’re a birder, visit Kenya between October and April when the migrant species have arrived.
+Game viewing on a Kenya safari is at its best during the dry seasons (May to September, and January through February).
+The safari high season runs from July through November, when the annual Great Wildebeest Migration is in full swing.
+If you’re a bird-watching enthusiast, visit Kenya between October and April when the migrant species have arrived.

 On a Botswana safari, bigger really is better.
 The elephants are super-sized, the landscapes vast, and the magnitude of the experiences beyond measure.
 Home to the Okavango Delta and Chobe National Park, Botswana truly is one of the greatest safari destinations in Africa.